 Julia contributes to the councils and committees of the Australian British Chamber of Commerce, St Vincent’s Hospital Foundation; Medicines Manufacturing Innovation Centre and Inspiring Australia – Vic.
 Julia is also a Member of the Australian Institute of Company Directors.
-More recently, Julia was appointed as a member of the Project Governance Group overseeing the Study Melbourne Research Partnership program.
+More recently, Julia was appointed as a member of the Project Governance Group overseeing the Study Melbourne Research Partnerships program and has been appointed in an advisory capacity to the recently launched AgTech Seeds pre-accelerator program.

 Julia relocated to Melbourne in 2000.
 She is trained as a technologist obtaining BSc (Hons) degree from the University of Essex, UK in Information Business Systems Technology and a postgraduate of Harvard University, John F. Kennedy School of Government in Emerging Leaders Executive Education.